-Gia Herion is writing a PhD under the supervision of Prof. Dr. Karen van den Berg (Center for Arts & Humanities, Zeppelin University) and Prof. Dr. Angela Koch (University of
+Gia Herion is writing a PhD under the supervision of Prof. Dr. Karen van den Berg (Ruhr-University Bochum) and Prof. Dr. Angela Koch (University of

 Art and Design Linz).